Coptic Orthodox Church in the United States: Establishing churches

 Early in 1970, the Coptic community in the East Coast, purchased and renovated a Church building in Jersey City.
 This building was registered and incorporated as Saint Mark Coptic Orthodox Church, Jersey City; the first Coptic Church in the United States.
 On March 22, 1970, the Church's inaugural Liturgy was prayed by Fr.
 Rofael Nakhla.

 Meanwhile, the Coptic community in the West Coast had also been working on purchasing their first Church.
 In 1969, Pope Cyril VI commissioned Fr.
 Bishoy Kamel to go serve the community in Los Angeles.
 In addition to his spiritual service to the community, Fr.
 Bishoy Kamel led a fund raising campaign in order to purchase a church building.
 In 1970, the congregation succeeded in purchasing a building and incorporating it as Saint Mark Coptic Orthodox Church, Los Angeles, the first Coptic Church on the West Coast.

 By 1976, there were ten Coptic Churches in the United States, two in New Jersey, two in California, two in New York, one in Pennsylvania, one in Texas, one in Ohio, and one in Illinois; all being parishes of the Archdiocese of North America, headed directly by the Patriarch of Alexandria.

 The growing number of parishes in the United States garnered the attention of the then newly elected Pope Shenouda III.
-In May of 1977, Pope Shenouda III, made a historic two month visit to the United States in order to personally serve the Coptic community there.
+In May 1977, Pope Shenouda III, made a historic two-month visit to the United States in order to personally serve the Coptic community there.
 Although Pope Shenouda III had planned another visit to the United States shortly after this first visit, he was detained by the events in Egypt, and was unable to visit the United States again until 1989.
 From that point forward Pope Shenouda III began making annual visits to the United States.
 He was accompanied on these visits by Metropolitan Serapion, who at that time, was serving as the Bishop of Public, Social, and Ecumenical Services.
 In 1992, Pope Shenouda III consecrated Metropolitan Youssef as a general bishop to oversee the churches in the Southern United States.

 It was also during this period that the first Coptic Monastery in the United States was established, the Monastery of Saint Antony the Great, in Newberry Springs, California.
 In 1972, a piece of land had been purchased for this purpose, but it laid vacant until Pope Shenouda III, sent four monks to establish the monastery in 1989.
 In 1993, the monastery had grown sufficiently, and was recognized by the Holy Synod as the first Coptic Monastery in the United States.
 That same year, one of the establishing monks of the monastery was consecrated as Bishop Karas, and appointed as the Bishop and Abbot of the Monastery.